lyndon025/playtested/src/content/article/2023-01-13-unleash-your-true-ai-rogueness-in-this-colony-manager-game--rogue-ai-simulator---review.md

 ---
-title: "Unleash your true AI Rogueness in this colony manager game | Rogue AI Simulator - Review"
+author: lyndonguitar
+category: Review
-description: "Rogue AI Simulator is a roguelite management simulation game where you control an AI that will manage an underground science facility.
-If the AI – the player — acts suspiciously, the administrators will disconnect the server and shut it down."
+description: Rogue AI Simulator is a roguelite management simulation game where you control an AI that will manage an underground science facility.
+If the AI – the player — acts suspiciously, the administrators will disconnect the server and shut it down.
+featured: false
 pubDate: 2023-01-13
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "rogue-ai-simulator-(pc)"]
+tags:
-featured: false
+- taptap
+- rogue-ai-simulator-(pc)
-thumb: "/images/reviews/2023-01-13-unleash-your-true-ai-rogueness-in-this-colony-manager-game--rogue-ai-simulator---review-0.avif"
+thumb: /images/reviews/2023-01-13-unleash-your-true-ai-rogueness-in-this-colony-manager-game--rogue-ai-simulator---review-0.avif
+title: Unleash your true AI Rogueness in this colony manager game | Rogue AI Simulator
+  - Review
 ---

 <div class="gallery">